gearbot/GearBot-2-version-1/README.md

-# GearBot-2.0
+# GearBot 2
-where gearbot meets ferris
+Where GearBot meets Ferris